seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 So lets make our domain accessible inside our LAN.

+Enter your OpenWRT web-ui.
 Click on "Network" -> "Hostnames"

 Create an entry for every domain and subdomain you want to access from inside your LAN.
 Have it resolve to your reverse proxy: